Q. Where are the materials located that I can check out?

 500-599 – Science

 600-699 – Technology (including medicine, applied sciences, and engineering)

 Q. How do I check out a book?

 A. To check out a book or other material with a lending period, take the material to the Circulation Desk with your student ID card.
 Your student ID card must have already been validated with the current semester sticker.
 There is also a self-checkout station near the south wall of the Curry Library which you may use anytime to checkout books.

 Q. What is the checkout period?

-A. The initial lending period for checking out books, including inter-library loan books, is three weeks.
-You may renew books twice after the initial three-week period, for three weeks at a time, equaling a total of 9 weeks.
+A. The initial lending period for checking out books, including inter-library loan books, is one semester.
 Some books may have special stipulations, of which you will be informed at the time of checkout.

 Q. How do I renew my books?

 A. You may ask for assistance at the Circulation Desk to renew books, although the preferred method is to click on the Your Library Account on the Curry homepage and renew your books or other materials online.
 In some cases, such as if the material has too many renewals; you may need to contact the Circulation Desk by phone or in person.